Religion in the time of Jesus

-In the first century AD, Jewish scholars like Paul were influenced by Greek philosophy.
+In the first century AD, Greek philosophy influenced Jewish scholars like Paul.
 Plato claimed that ideas are the basis of knowledge and that ideas, not objects, are the building blocks of reality.
 In Platonic thinking, the world of ideas is superior.
-Platonists think that spirit can use words to produce matter.
+Platonists think that a spirit can use words to produce matter.
 God is a pure spirit, the highest being.
-Platonic reasoning thus agreed with Judaism as God created all things using words.
-To create things, you need words.
+Platonic reasoning thus agreed with Judaism, as God created all things using words.
 And so, words must have existed before creation.

 The Jewish philosopher Philo lived at the same time as Jesus.
-He asserted that the Word is the highest of all beings, the image of God, according to which and by which the universe is ordered.
-Philo called the Word the second god.
+He claimed that the Word is the highest of all beings, the image of God according to which and by which the universe receives its order.
+Philo called the Word the second God.
 The Word is thus God’s sidekick.
-The Gospel of John starts in a similar fashion: ‘In the beginning was the Word, and the Word was with God, and the Word was God.’
+The Gospel of John starts similarly: ‘In the beginning was the Word, and the Word was with God, and the Word was God.’
 Here, the Word had become Jesus.

-In Proverbs, Wisdom speaks and says that she was the first thing God created.
+In Proverbs, Wisdom says that she was the first thing God created.
 And then God created everything else with the help of Wisdom alongside Him (Proverbs 8:22-25).
 She is a reflection of the eternal light, a spotless mirror of the working of God, and an image of His goodness (Wisdom 7:25-26).
-Wisdom is female because the Greek word for wisdom is female.
-Wisdom was present when God made the world and is beside God on his throne (Wisdom 9:9-10).1 And so, there are two contenders for being God’s sidekick, the Word and Wisdom.
+Wisdom is female because it is a female term in Greek.
+She was present when God made the world and is beside God on his throne (Wisdom 9:9-10).1 And so, we end up with two contenders for being God’s sidekick, the Word and Wisdom.
 Or perhaps, there are two sidekicks.
-If the Word has become Jesus then Wisdom could have become the Holy Spirit, so that we arrive at the Trinity.
+If the Word had become Jesus, Wisdom could have become the Holy Spirit, so we arrive at the Trinity.

-Eve may have given birth to Adam.
-What to do with this?
-It contradicts the Jewish scriptures.
+Eve giving birth to Adam contradicts the Jewish scriptures.
 And that is a problem as religious Jews consider their scriptures sacred.
-So, why not claim that Jesus was born from a virgin instead?
+So, why not say Jesus was born from a virgin instead?
 After all, Jesus was Adam, and Eve was a virgin when she gave birth to Adam.
-And God’s name was Mary like Jesus’ mother while God was also Jesus’ Mother.
-That may have been very convenient indeed.
-And so, Jesus may have become born from the Virgin Mary instead.
+And God’s name was Mary, just like Jesus’ mother, while God was Jesus’ Mother.
+That is very convenient indeed.
 Early Christians may have understood Jesus’ virgin birth as code for Eve being the Mother of Adam.
 That presented them with yet another problem.
 The Virgin Mary was the mother of God’s son and a substitute for God.
 That may have been the origin of the Virgin Mary veneration.

-In the Greek translation of the Hebrew Bible available in the first century AD, ‘young woman’ was translated as ‘virgin’.
-The author of the Gospel of Matthew came to see it as a prophecy of Jesus’ virgin birth, which by then may have been a circulating story.
-In this respect, it is remarkable that the Quran claims that God has no son and consistently calls Jesus Son of Mary and not Son of God, thus implying that Jesus had no father.
+The Greek translation of the Hebrew Bible available in the first century AD translated a young woman as a virgin.
+The author of the Gospel of Matthew came to see it as a prophecy of Jesus’ virgin birth.
+By then, the virgin birth probably had been a circulating story.
+In this respect, it is remarkable that the Quran claims that God has no son and consistently calls Jesus the Son of Mary and not the Son of God, thus implying that Jesus had no father.
 It could be code for God having been Mary.

 Logical issues leading to arcane theology

-Christianity began as a Jewish sect, so Christians came to found their religion in the Jewish scriptures.
-The basis for the claims of Christianity in the Jewish scriptures is problematic.
+Christianity began as a Jewish sect, so Christians founded their religion in the Jewish scriptures.
 The observed facts may have contradicted the scriptures, for instance, God being a woman who can take a human form.
 The efforts to resolve these logical difficulties helped turn Jesus into God.
-It should not surprise us that early Christians disagreed on this issue and that most Jews did not buy into it.
+It should not surprise us that early Christians disagreed on the godlike nature of Christ and that most Jews didn’t buy into it.

-The Jews were monotheists with established scriptures.
-It also made Christianity uncompromisingly monotheistic so that converts had to renounce all other gods.
-That allowed Christianity to wipe out all the other religions in the Roman Empire.
-And if this universe comes with an all-powerful owner, that may have been the plan all along.
+The Jews, however, were monotheists with established scriptures.
+It also made Christianity uncompromisingly monotheistic.
+Converts had to renounce all false gods.
+That allowed Christianity to wipe out the other religions in the Roman Empire.
+And if this universe comes with an all-powerful owner, that may always have been the plan.